Ron | FD Photo Studio - Part 133

 Using-Hard-Light-for-Portraits-with-Mark-Wallace

 One of the most common things that photographers do when they get to use a studio strobe is they take the standard 7 inch reflector off the strobe head and put a soft box instead.
 So most of the time our clients do not even shoot with the 7 inch modifiers or snoots, or any other modifiers for a hard light, thus missing out on a lot of opportunities.
 Today we will study setups using just the hard light, with photographer Mark Wallace and Adorama TV .
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV

 No modifiers.

 In the first setup Mark uses a couple of strobes Profoto D1’s with out any modifiers.
 This setup is especially powerful if you are lighting for black and white photography.
 The key light is in front of the model, shooting from above.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV The kicker light is to camera’s left, behind the model, shooting from the high to illuminate to model’s back.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV The only thing that Mark is trying to avoid is the hard shadow on the wall behind the model.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV The kicker light is to camera’s left, behind the model, shooting from the high to illuminate to model’s back.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV The only thing that Mark is trying to avoid is the hard shadow on the wall behind the model.
 To hide the shadow we will be moving the key light to the side while pushing the shadow out of frame.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV While you might get away with hiding the shadow on the wall out of the frame, you would still need to take into consideration the shadows on the model’s face.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV While you might get away with hiding the shadow on the wall out of the frame, you would still need to take into consideration the shadows on the model’s face.
 Please keep in mind that it is NOT a bad thing to have shadows on the face.
 On the contrary, it might add a dramatic effect to the photo.
 To play with the shadow have your model turn the face towards or against the light.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV The more directional the camera position is compare to light the less shadows you would see on model’s face.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV The more directional the camera position is compare to light the less shadows you would see on model’s face.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV

 With 7 inch modifier.

 With the 7 inch modifier on the key light Mark is shaping the light to have a nice and smooth vignette on the wall instead having the light all over the place.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV The model is placed right in front of the light.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV The model is placed right in front of the light.
 The camera shoots to the left from the light, eliminating the background.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TVHow to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV In this example, we will use the reflector to aid the modifier and fill in light.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TVHow to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV In this example, we will use the reflector to aid the modifier and fill in light.
 Placing the reflector right behind the model at the angle gives a little bit of kick to the model’s hair.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV With the reflector the model’s hair has some highlights.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV Without it, the hair falls into black.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV With the reflector the model’s hair has some highlights.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV Without it, the hair falls into black.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV

 Using hard light in black&white photography

 In the last example Mark is shooting black and white.
 Still using one store with 7 inch modifier, the photographer placed it to the camera’s left, pretty close to the model, thus creating some hard dramatic shadows on the model’s face.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV Using the black side on the v-flat behind the model, the photographer is going for a nice dark background.
-How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TVHow to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV Watch the full tutorial video of David Bergman for Adorama TV here:
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV Using the black side on the v-flat behind the model, the photographer is going for a nice dark background.
+How to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TVHow to use hard light for portraits with Mark Wallace -Tutorial, Studio Photography, Shot at FD Photo Studio, rental stages, Photoshop, Photoshoot, Photography blog, paid photography, modeling, Mark Wallace, Los Angeles, How To, hard light, gear, gallery, FD photo studio, fashion photographer, DTLA, blog, Adorama TV Watch the full tutorial video of David Bergman for Adorama TV here:

 How to use fill flash & daylight With Daniel Norton